 There is no closed body of theory around the concept of distributed leadership.
-Different authors propose definitions without that still have reached an agreement on the matter.
+Different authors propose definitions without still having reached an agreement on the matter.
 Among them, perhaps the two most significant are Spillane and Gronn.
-Both raise the concept from their research and publications at the start of this decade.
+Both raised the concept from their research and publications at the start of this decade.

-Both approaches have their origin in the implementation of the leadership in schools and are based on the fact that the framework prevalent until the moment in which the leadership was focused on individuals and their positions is incomplete.
+Both approaches have their origin in the implementation of leadership in schools.
+They are based on the fact that the framework prevalent until the moment the leadership was focused on individuals and their positions is incomplete.

-For Peter Gronn the division of labour within organizations provides two roles fundamentally opposed, one focused on activities and tasks and the second in controlled and performed.
-This simple and antagonistic view does not correspond with the real complexity of the natural world where in fact exists a hybrid situation where the degree of distribution of the role of leadership varies.
-The approach of Gronn, much more sophisticated from the conceptual point of view deals between other aspects the distributed leadership from the perspective of the Complexity Theory (as an emerging pattern of collective behaviour when there is interdependence) and from the team approach (spontaneous collaboration, use of synergy, coordination).
+For Peter Gronn, the division of labour within organizations provides two fundamentally opposed roles, one focused on activities and tasks and the second controlled and performed.
+This simple and antagonistic view does not correspond with the real complexity of the natural world, where, in fact, a hybrid situation exists where the degree of distribution of the leadership role varies.
+The approach of Gronn, much more sophisticated from the conceptual point of view, deals with other aspects of distributed leadership from the perspective of the Complexity Theory (as an emerging pattern of collective behaviour when there is interdependence) and from the team approach (spontaneous collaboration, use of synergy, coordination).

-Since then distributed leadership has been associated at times as shared, delegate, democratic, dispersed, etc. In an extraordinary research work carried out by Bennet et al. all the literature on the subject is reviewed so far.
+Since then, distributed leadership has often been associated with shared, delegate, democratic, dispersed, etc. In an extraordinary research work by Bennet et al., all the literature on the subject is reviewed so far.

 Conclusion

-The authors identify three distinctive elements of the distributed leadership among the different approaches that analyzed.
+The authors identify three distinctive elements of distributed leadership among the analysed approaches.
 Firstly, distributed leadership highlights leadership as an emergent property of a group or network of interacting individuals.
-Secondly, distributed leadership suggests openness of the boundaries of leadership.
+Secondly, distributed leadership suggests openness to the boundaries of leadership.
 This means that it is predisposed to widen the conventional set of leaders, thus, in turn, raising the question of which individuals and groups are to be brought into leadership or seen as contributors to it.
-Thirdly, distributed leadership entails the view that it is possible to forge a concertive dynamic which represents more than the sum of the individual contributors.
+Thirdly, distributed leadership entails the view that it is possible to forge a concerted dynamic representing more than the sum of the individual contributors.
 Initiatives may be inaugurated by those with relevant skills in a particular context, but others will then adopt, adapt and improve them within a mutually trusting and supportive culture.

 References